act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Failed Example 4

-This `article` element has both `letter-spacing` and `line-height` specified, where `line-height` is above the permissible value, given the default pixel size of the body is 16 pixels.
+This `article` element has both `letter-spacing` and `line-height` specified, where `line-height` is above the permissible value, given the pixel size of the body is 16 pixels.

 ```html
 <html>